thebelovedmoon/vstream-vod-download/README.md

 this is the repository reponsible for a one-stop download of scripts designated to efficiently download your VStream VODs!!

-this repository has been as the VStream backend has no direct implementation of downloading the VODs from the website yet.
+this repository has been provisioned as the VStream backend has no direct implementation of downloading the VODs from the website yet.

 ## what this repository contains